kaiwang960112/CAFE/README.md

                       National University of Singapore, The University of Edinburgh, PhiGent Robotics, University of Technology Sydney, Institute of Automation, Chinese Academy of Sciences kai.wang@comp.nus.edu.sg
-			        Kai Wang and Xiaojiang Peng are equally-contributted authors
+			        Kai Wang and Bo Zhao are equally-contributted authors

 We are updating the full-text of our paper.
 Coming soon.